 - Did you know that there was a dog guarding or living on the property?

 - Did you interact with the animal at any point?

 Once everything mentioned above is taken into consideration, you will know for sure if you have the right or not to sue the dog owner and obtain compensation for your:

 - Pain and suffering

-To determine fault, our Personal Injury Attorneys in Fort Lauderdale will conduct an investigation and check every important aspect of the accident.
+To determine fault, our personal injury lawyer in Los Angeles will conduct an investigation and check every important aspect of the accident.
 If there is a way to obtain compensation for your injuries, our attorneys will find it and help you obtain your personal injury claim.